Ishu011/CINEMATIC-GENIUS/README.md

 ## b) Features

 - **Movie Search**: An intuitive search bar that allows users to find movies by title quickly.
-- **Hybrid Recommendation Algorithms**: Combines collaborative filtering and content-based filtering to generate highly accurate and personalized movie recommendations.
+- **Recommendation Algorithms**: Uses content-based filtering to generate highly accurate and personalized movie recommendations.
 - **Detailed Movie Information**: Provides comprehensive details on recommended movies, such as title, release date, rating, main characters, overview, and movie posters.
 - **Responsive UI**: A user-friendly interface built with Streamlit, enabling easy interaction and exploration of movie recommendations.